MorGolanDev/AzureRmPipeline-MSEC/README.md

 ### **Windows Server**
 Windows Server is the platform for building an infrastructure of connected applications, networks, and web services, from the workgroup to the data center.

+### **Azure Pipelines agents**
+To build your code or deploy your software using Azure Pipelines, you need at least one agent.

+#### **Self-hosted agents**
+An agent that you set up and manage on your own to run jobs is a self-hosted agent.
+You can use self-hosted agents in Azure Pipelines or Azure DevOps Server.